deweylab/RSEM/README.md

 We thank earonesty and Dr. Samuel Arvidsson for contributing patches.

-We thank Han Lin, j.miller, Jo&euml;l Fillon and Dr. Samuel G. Younkin for suggesting possible fixes.
+We thank Han Lin, j.miller, Jo&euml;l Fillon, Dr. Samuel G. Younkin and Malcolm Cook for suggesting possible fixes.

 ## <a name="license"></a> License